April 1st - 7th, 2018

 Helpful Information for 2018 Dreamin’ of Tahiti Tour

 Tahiti is the largest island of French Polynesia in the South Pacific.
 We fly to Tahiti’s capital city Pape’ete (PPT).
-From here, we have a quick internal flight to Raiatea Island and then we’ll take a 35-minute boat ride to La Taha’a.
-La Tah’a is on its own private island.
-On our return to PPT, we’ll stay our last night at the Intercontinental Tahiti before departing the next morning.
-Tahiti is paradise and we feel it is so much different than Hawaii—less commercialized, less people, and the water color is unforgettable.
+From here, we have a quick internal flight to Raiatea Island and then we’ll take a 35-minute boat ride to Le Taha’a.
+Le Taha’a is on its own private island.
+On our return to PPT, we’ll stay our last night at the Intercontinental Tahiti Resort and Spa before departing the next morning.
+Tahiti is paradise, and we feel it is so much different than Hawaii—less commercialized, less people, and the color of the water is unforgettable.
 It is worth the trip!

 HOW TO GET THERE